dylan-lang/opendylan/documentation/hacker-guide/source/compiler/old/internals.rst

 checked.

-After Dylan code is converted, it is in a representation which can be passed to a backend to generate code.
+After Dylan code is converted, it is in a representation which can be passed to a back-end to generate code.
 Modeling objects have corresponding compile and run time objects, and are prefixed with an ampersand, e.g., ``<&object>``.